Joel-DenOfFoxes/html-portfolio/README.md

 # html-portfolio
-We are Den of Foxes, a branding and deisgn studio based in Sydney, NSW Australia
+We are Den of Foxes, a branding and design studio based in Sydney, NSW Australia